Learn about Mexico in facts and figures: updated annually, this guide gives you a snapshot of Mexico’s geographic, demographic, and economic data.

 1,972,000 square kilometers; 769,000 square miles.

 Borders immediately south of the United States, in-between the USA and Central America.
-Mexico is classed as a member of Latin American nations, and is part of the North American Continent (not South America as often thought and sometimes quoted).
+Mexico is classed as a member of Latin American nations, and is part of the North American Continent (not South America as sometimes quoted).

 Mexico City, with an estimated population (including catchment areas) of over 20 million people.